 - Flexible dentures: Unlike all the other dentures, these are made from a flexible material such as nylon.
-These are said to be more comfortable than normal dentures although they aren't as durable either.
+Valplast is one particular brand.
+These are said to be more comfortable than normal dentures although they aren't as durable.
 Flexible dentures, like traditional dentures, are removable.

 Caring for dentures

 Denture care is just as important as regular dental care.
-It's good to know the proper care for your specific type of denture to avoid damaging the device with bad products or methods or practices.
+It's good to know the proper denture cleaning specifications for your specific type of denture to avoid damaging the device with bad denture cleaning solutions, products or methods or practices.
 It's safe to say that there are certain things you need to avoid and more things to consider when you wear dentures.

 What to avoid

 You probably already know not to chomp on jawbreakers candy while wearing your denture set, but there are other foods such as popcorn, apples, carrot sticks, and corn on the cob—the hard nature of these foods will cause damage to the denture itself as well as wear down on the gums.

 Foods with small, hard pieces such as seeds and nuts or popcorn kernels should be avoided because they can get stuck underneath implanted dentures or in between the teeth on a denture set.
 Tough meat puts unnecessary stress on dentures and should be avoided as well as sticky foods such as gummies and peanut butter because they have a tendency to move dentures out of place allowing food to get under them and irritate the gums.